Terry Adkins: Death and legacy

 Adkins died of heart failure in Brooklyn, New York, in February 2014; he was 60 years old.
 He was married to Merele Williams (Adkins) and had a son, Titus Hamilton Adkins, and a daughter, Turiya Hamlet Adkins.

-At the University of Pennsylvania, Adkins was teacher and mentor to numerous contemporary visual artists including Sandford Biggers, Demetrius Oliver, Nsenga Knight, Jamal Cyrus, and Jacolby Satterwhite.
+At the University of Pennsylvania, Adkins was a teacher and mentor to numerous contemporary visual artists including Sandford Biggers, Demetrius Oliver, Nsenga Knight, Jamal Cyrus, and Jacolby Satterwhite.
 His work was memorialized by George Lewis in his work A Recital for Terry Adkins in 2016, performed by Ensemble Pamplemousse.